Comparing Popper and Kuhn is not that easy because especially Karl Popper was a master

 in making wise statements that did not clarify his conceptual model.

-In fact Popper denied the existence of essentially different conceptual schemes
+In fact Popper denied the existence of essentially different cultural realities (and differentconceptual schemes).

 The Popper-Kuhn debate refers to a meeting that took place at the

 former Bedford College, University of London in 13 July 1965.

 A meeting of a just arrived genial theorist of science (Kuhn, 43) with a remarkable selfmade 'leaving'